-1. Psychotherapy Seminar: Interns meet with senior staff to discuss contemporary psychodynamic theory, brief therapies, alternative treatment techniques (ACT, DBT, etc.), integrative approaches, and issues of diversity.
-All senior staff members participate in running this seminar, giving interns exposure to the expertise of many disciplines and perspectives.

-- 2. Professional Development: Interns meet with a senior staff member to discuss issues related to professional identity and growth, including relevant case material pertaining to the APA Ethics Code, and the APA Guidelines for Providers of Psychological Services to Ethnic, Linguistic, and Culturally Diverse Populations.
-Interns also use this time to discuss issues related to professional identity development in general, as well as specifically to current experience; licensure; and the multitude of issues that may arise in contemplation of pursuing careers as professional psychologists. - 3.
+- 1. Psychotherapy Seminar: Interns meet with senior staff to discuss contemporary psychodynamic theory, brief therapies, alternative treatment techniques (ACT, DBT, etc.), integrative approaches, and issues of diversity.
+All senior staff members participate in running this seminar, giving interns exposure to the expertise of many disciplines and perspectives. - 2.
+Professional Development: Interns meet with a senior staff member to discuss issues related to professional identity and growth, including relevant case material pertaining to the APA Ethics Code, and the APA Guidelines for Providers of Psychological Services to Ethnic, Linguistic, and Culturally Diverse Populations.
+Interns also use this time to discuss issues related to professional identity development generally and specific to current experience; licensure; and the multitude of issues that may arise in contemplation of pursuing careers as professional psychologists.
+Various job prospects, application to post-docs, etc., are also points of discussion.
+Group seminar alternates weeks with this seminar, for group training and supervision. - 3.
+Group Seminar: Here interns review literature on group formation; moving through stages of conflict to cohesion; as well as theory and technique from primarily psychodynamic standpoints.
+This is also a forum for "group for group," in which the intern cohort provides and receives group supervision on group work. - 4.
 Working with Specific Populations: Interns meet with staff to discuss working with issues pertaining to different populations and pathologies, such as borderline pathologies on campus, women and sexual violence, alcohol and other drugs, etc. The Triage seminar takes also place during this time, during which interns receive intensive training in working with crisis situations and reviewing triage cases from the week.
-Group seminar also occurs at this time, for group training and supervision. - 4.
+Training in conducting triages occurs during inter-session, so that interns may be prepared to begin doing triages themselves come spring semester. - 5.
 Case Conference: Interns meet with a senior staff member for case review, which acts as a group supervision forum allowing peer feedback.
-Readings are assigned in accordance with the discussion at hand. - 5.
+Readings are assigned in accordance with the discussion at hand. - 6.
 Supervision of Supervision Seminar: Interns participate in literature review and peer supervision of their work as supervisors in this weekly meeting with a senior staff member.
-The seminar incorporates discussion and tape review of interns' supervisory work with practicum students, along with current literature on the nature and task of supervision.
-Interns meet beforehand with senior staff extern supervisors for supervisor's meeting. - 4.
+The seminar incorporates discussion and tape review of interns' supervisory work with practicum students, along with review of current literature on the nature and task of supervision.
+Interns meet beforehand at Supervisor's Meeting with the senior staff extern supervisor; here intern supervisors are treated as colleagues to discuss extern progress, and interns get a sense of what "really goes on" when supervisors discuss together their supervisees. - 4.
 Professional Development: Interns participate with staff in regularly scheduled weekly meetings that often include guest lecturers, as well as in staff retreats.
+A major component of intern growth over the course of the year is development of their professional identity, which occurs by working day in and day out as a staff member on a multidisciplinary unit, an experience no amount of seminar time can provide.